njayawar/ModifiedTetrisV2/README.md

 ## Inputs/Outputs

 Outputs:
 Pin 1 – Game Status (0 = Stopped, 1 = Playing)
-Pin 2-4 – Bouncing Pixel locaƟon (routed directly to the display) Pin 5-12 – Update value (value corresponding to the state of the column or points score – MUXed as requested by the microcontroller)
+Pin 2-4 – Bouncing Pixel location (routed directly to the display)
+Pin 5-12 – Update value (value corresponding to the state of the column or points score – MUXed as requested by the microcontroller)

 Inputs:
 Pin 1 – Drop block (buƩon input)
 Pin 2 – Reset/Start Game
-Pin 3-8 – IniƟal Speed/Difficulty (staƟcally set by the microcontroller to set the iniƟal game clock) Pin 9-12 – Update Request LocaƟon (set by the microcontroller to MUX the outputs to update the game state on the microcontroller – locaƟons include the 8 columns and point score)
+Pin 3-8 – IniƟal Speed/Difficulty (staƟcally set by the microcontroller to set the iniƟal game clock)
+Pin 9-12 – Update Request LocaƟon (set by the microcontroller to MUX the outputs to update the game
+state on the microcontroller – locaƟons include the 8 columns and point score)

 A 100KHz clock is required to keep game timing.